UCLALibrary/research-tips/_tutorials/2022-05-10-notetaking-tutorial.md

 # List all the learning outcomes for the resource.
 #
 learning-outcomes:
-    - a list
-    - of learning outcome
-    - statements
-    - starting with verbs
+    - Identify strategies to take notes effectively
+    - Understand how various methods of taking notes work best in specific situations
+    - Expand toolkit of helpful abbreviations and shorthand to make taking notes efficient
 #
 # ACCESSIBILITY INFO
 # NOTE special formatting of the info in this section!!